jhmichelsen/software_architecture_project/Src/readme.md

 # Development:
 - Install dotnet SDK 9
 - Install docker 28.4.0
+- PostgreSQL for local development of GreenhouseFactoryService
+- PgAdmin if you would like to see what's inside the database

 # Test code
 - Run a single project by clicking 'start' or similar